 Common Name: Firethorn

-Pyracantha coccinea is a Evergreen Shrub up to 4.00 metres tall.
+Pyracantha coccinea is an evergreen shrub that can grow up to 4.00 metres tall.

 Although no specific mention has been seen for this species, it belongs to a genus where most, if not all members of the genus produce hydrogen cyanide, a poison that gives almonds their characteristic flavour.
 This toxin is found mainly in the leaves and seed and is readily detected by its bitter taste.
 It is usually present in too small a quantity to do any harm but any very bitter seed or fruit should not be eaten.
 In small quantities, hydrogen cyanide has been shown to stimulate respiration and improve digestion, it is also claimed to be of benefit in the treatment of cancer.
 In excess, however, it can cause respiratory failure and even death.